Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Number of Students per Class

-Apartments accommodate 5 students.
+Apartments accommodate 5-6 students.
 The typical bedroom is furnished with beds, closet space, chairs and desks for two students.
 The common area consists of a living area, a kitchen (supplied with stovetop, refrigerator, dairy and parve dishes and utensils), a bathroom.
-The campus maintains coin operated washing machines and dryers.
+The campus maintains coin operated washing machines and dryers, as well as an elliptical machine and treadmill.

 Nishmat provides students with a hot lunch each school day and occasional suppers, in connection with special evening programs.
 Most days, students are responsible for their own breakfast and supper.
 Meals are provided on Shabbatonim and tiyulim.
-Students may request roommates and these requests are usually honored.
-Shana Ba'Aretz students are in a dormitory apartment with their Israeli classmates (a ration of three or four Israelis to one overseas student).
+Students may request apartment-mates and these requests are usually honored.
+Shana Ba'Aretz students are in a dormitory apartment with their Israeli classmates (a ratio of two to one overseas student).
 Guests can stay for one or two nights by making arrangements with the dormitory staff.

 Availability of Private Kitchen Facilities